CGnTLab/RaSPr/README.md

 - Command-line interface for ease of automation.
 - Optional CSV output with scores and risk group included.
 - Integrated into web-platform **[RadGLO](https://project.iith.ac.in/cgntlab/radglo/raspr.html)** for GUI based implementation.
+- Run this code only for multiple samples together, for single sample use our **[RadGLO](https://project.iith.ac.in/cgntlab/radglo/raspr.html)** platform.
 ---
 ## Dependencies